Entries Open for the 16th British Composer Awards

-To qualify, works must have received their UK première in a public performance, either live or broadcast, between 1 April 2017 and 31 March 2018.
+To be eligible, works must have received a UK première performance, either live or broadcast, between 1 April 2017 and 31 March 2018.

 The 16th British Composer Awards will take place at the British Museum on Tuesday 4 December 2018, 5pm- 9.30pm.

 - Friday 25 May – Call for entries open

 - Monday 9 July – Deadline for entries

 - WK 20 August – Judging period begins

 - Friday 5 October – Nominated composers confidentially informed in writing

 - WK 22 October – Nominations Press Announcement